•

-• I am a Biological Anthropologist and Data Scientist who studies longitudinal health and child growth in a biosocial framework.
-I use Bayesian models to assess predictors of growth and health outcomes, and my research integrates health, socio-ecological, and genetic data to study human variation and health disparities in diverse contexts.
+I am a Biological Anthropologist and Data Scientist researching disparities in longitudinal health, child growth, and reproductive outcomes.
+My research integrates health, socio-ecological, and genetic data to assess human variation and health disparities in a biosocial framework using Bayesian models.

 Monica H. Keith